makersacademy/chitter-challenge/README.md

 So I can store bookmark data for later retrieval<br>
 I want to add a bookmark to Bookmark Manager<br>

+As a Maker<br>
+So that I can let people know what I am doing<br>
+I want to post a message (peep) to chitter

+As a Maker<br>
+So that I can better appreciate the context of a peep<br>
+I want to see the time at which it was made

+As a Maker<br>
+So that I can post messages on Chitter as me<br>
+I want to sign up for Chitter

 ### Bonus

+As a Maker<br>
+So that only I can post messages on Chitter as me<br>
+I want to log in to Chitter

+As a Maker<br>
+So that I can avoid others posting messages on Chitter as me<br>
+I want to log out of Chitter

 ## Build status
 Initial commit included